Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 7. Metadata

 Metadata is a demand generation platform that automates paid campaigns for B2B marketers.
-It connects to your CRM and marketing automation platform to build target audiences and then runs experiments across paid social and display channels to find the most effective campaigns.
-The platform is designed to optimize ad spend and generate qualified pipeline.
+It connects to your CRM and marketing automation platform to build target audiences, then runs experiments across paid social and display channels to identify the most effective campaigns.
+The platform is designed to optimize ad spend and generate qualified pipeline by removing the manual work associated with paid media management.

-The platform's primary focus is on the execution of paid media campaigns.
-It helps marketers move beyond the limitations of native ad platform targeting to reach highly specific audiences based on firmographic, technographic, and intent data.
+Rather than relying on its own proprietary data, Metadata integrates with various third-party B2B data providers to enrich audiences.
+It automates audience creation, creative testing, and budget allocation, tasks that typically consume significant time for paid media managers.
+The platform's primary focus is execution: it helps marketers move beyond the targeting limitations of native ad platforms to reach highly specific audiences based on firmographic, technographic, and intent data.

-• Automates the creation and execution of paid advertising campaigns
+• Automated creation and execution of paid advertising campaigns

-• Integrates with multiple B2B data providers for audience building
+• Integration with multiple B2B data providers for audience building

-• Runs automated experiments to optimize ad creative, copy, and targeting
+• Automated experiments to optimize ad creative, copy, and targeting

-• Connects directly to CRM systems to attribute ad spend to pipeline
+• Direct CRM connection to attribute ad spend to pipeline

-• Triggers campaigns based on signals from your tech stack
+• Campaign triggers based on signals from your existing tech stack

 Learn More About Metadata

-Triblio, now part of Foundry, is an ABM platform that focuses on orchestrating sales and marketing plays.
-It provides tools for website personalization, advertising, and sales activation to create a unified buying experience.
-The platform is designed to help revenue teams align their efforts around a common set of target accounts.
+Foundry is an ABM platform that focuses on orchestrating sales and marketing plays across a unified set of target accounts.
+It provides tools for website personalization, advertising, and sales activation to create a consistent buying experience across channels.
+The platform is designed to help revenue teams align their efforts around common account priorities.

-• Offers a visual campaign builder for orchestrating marketing and sales plays
+• Visual campaign builder for orchestrating marketing and sales plays

-• Provides dynamic website personalization based on account data
+• Dynamic website personalization based on account data

-• Provides sales dashboards and email alerts for tracking target accounts
+• Sales dashboards and email alerts for tracking target accounts

 9. Madison Logic

-Madison Logic is a B2B account-based marketing platform that helps enterprises convert their accounts faster.
-It provides access to a large network of B2B publishers and uses intent data to identify companies that are actively researching solutions.
-The platform then allows marketers to engage these accounts through content syndication, display advertising, and LinkedIn campaigns.
+Madison Logic is a B2B account-based marketing platform that helps enterprises accelerate account conversion through multi-channel engagement.
+It provides access to a large network of B2B publishers and uses intent data to identify companies actively researching solutions.
+The platform then allows marketers to engage these accounts through content syndication, display advertising, and LinkedIn campaigns in a coordinated sequence.

-The platform's ML Platform unifies three core channels to accelerate the customer journey.
-It uses proprietary intent data to identify and prioritize the most active accounts, then activates multi-channel campaigns to engage the buying committee and measure the resulting lift in pipeline.
+The ML Platform unifies three core channels — content syndication, programmatic display, and LinkedIn — to accelerate the customer journey.
+It uses proprietary intent data to identify and prioritize the most active accounts, then activates multi-channel campaigns to engage the buying committee and measures the resulting lift in pipeline.
+Madison Logic is frequently used by large enterprise organizations with complex, global marketing needs, and it offers a managed service component for teams that want strategic support alongside the technology.

-• Captures intent data from a global network of B2B publishers
+• Intent data captured from a global network of B2B publishers

-• Provides a platform for content syndication to generate leads from target accounts
+• Content syndication platform for generating leads from target accounts

-• Offers multi-channel activation across display, social, and video
+• Multi-channel activation across display, social, and video

-• Measures account engagement and influence on pipeline
+• Account engagement measurement and pipeline influence reporting

-• Integrates with major CRM and marketing automation platforms
+• Integrations with major CRM and marketing automation platforms

-• Provides journey acceleration analytics to track account progression
+• Journey acceleration analytics to track account progression through the funnel

 10. LeanData

 LeanData is a revenue orchestration platform designed to help B2B organizations route, prioritize, and act on account signals across sales and marketing.
-While not a traditional ABM platform, LeanData plays a critical role in executing ABM strategy by ensuring that the right accounts and buying committee members reach the right sellers at the right time.
+While not a traditional ABM platform, LeanData plays a critical role in executing ABM strategy by ensuring that the right accounts and buying committee members reach the right sellers at the right time — a step that many ABM programs underinvest in.

 LeanData integrates with Salesforce and works alongside ABM and intent platforms like ZoomInfo, Demandbase, and 6sense.
 It turns account-level insights into action by eliminating manual handoffs, reducing response times, and improving conversion rates from engaged target accounts.